 The advisory program is a historic and integral part of the ESD experience.

-Nearly four decades ago, as Father Swann was formulating the kind of school ESD would become, he believed strongly that children feel assured that they would not be anonymous – that they would not “fall through the cracks.”
+More than four decades ago, as Father Swann was formulating the kind of school ESD would become, he believed strongly that children feel assured that they would not be anonymous – that they would not “fall through the cracks.”
 He believed that within a larger community, there should be small, intimate groups where everyone felt accepted; where the power of cliques is minimized; where an adult could shepherd and guide.
 Thus, the ESD advisory system was born.

 We often remind parents that it is our hope to be a partner with them as they raise their children.
 The teachers take very seriously the trust that is placed in them and they embrace their role as advisors.
 A good educator is passionate about the subject matter, be it history, science, math, English, the arts, physical education, or religion.
 ESD’s teachers are also ardent about kids and how to best guide them toward adulthood.
 Students trust and depend on their advisor to help them in innumerable ways: the advisor advocates for them, corrects them, counsels them.
 The advisor hopes to know everything about those in his/her charge – academically, socially, and emotionally.
 Through this unique relationship, the advisor also equips students with the skills and knowledge required to be successful in school.

 “As an alumnae and a teacher, I think that the advisory system plays a huge part in creating the unique and special community that ESD has,” says Meg Fahrenbrook ’01.
 “It gives each child a sense of security of knowing there is an adult at school they can rely on to help them organize, talk to teachers, and deal with social issues.
 It also provides the parents with one primary contact at the school who knows their child and will serve as a conduit for information between the parents and the students' teachers.”